Floyd Mayweather: If I fight again, it will be for UFC

 The boxing superstar confirmed that coming out of retirement once again is a possibility, but he would only make a comeback to fight in the UFC.

-"I would not box again," Mayweather told ESPN.
+"I would not box again," Mayweather said, via ESPN.
 "It is possible I do come back, but if I do come back, it has to be in the Octagon.

 "I spoke with my team.
 I spoke with [adviser] Al Haymon.
 Al Haymon says no. I spoke with Showtime.
 I spoke with [Showtime parent company] CBS.
 If I do come back, Showtime and CBS have to be involved."